WE Charity, at the center of Trudeau’s latest scandal, shuts down in Canada

 It was later reported that the Toronto-based charity and its for-profit arm had paid Trudeau’s mother and brother hundreds of thousands of dollars to speak at its events from 2016 to 2020, and covered their expenses.

-Then former finance minister Bill Morneau apologized after revealing before a parliamentary committee that he had just repaid WE Charity more than $30,000 in travel expenses incurred when he and members of his family traveled with organization to Kenya and Ecuador in 2017.
+Then, Finance Minister Bill Morneau in July apologized after revealing before a parliamentary committee that he had just repaid WE Charity more than $30,000 in travel expenses incurred when he and members of his family traveled with the organization to Kenya and Ecuador in 2017.

 Trudeau and Morneau have apologized for failing to recuse themselves from the cabinet discussions on the deal.
 Trudeau said in parliamentary testimony in July that the public service recommended the charity for the program and that he had initially “pushed back” against the recommendation.